Rams shake off wild, late TD pass by Caleb Williams, beat Bears 20-17 in OT to reach NFC title game

 Harrison Mevis kicked a 42-yard field goal in OT after Kam Curl intercepted a deep pass by Williams on the Bears’ first possession of the extra period.
-Stafford completed a 16-yard pass to Puka Nacua to get the Rams into field-goal range and set up Mevis, known as the “Thiccer Kicker,” for the game-ending kick.
-He was mobbed by teammates while a crowd that was rocking earlier watched in near silence.
+Stafford glanced at his coach prior to the winning drive, then completed three passes for first downs — including a 16-yarder to Puka Nacua to get the Rams into field-goal range.

+“I looked right at Sean, he looked right at me,” Stafford said.
+“And I'm like, ‘Here we go.’
+That's what it's all about.
+What an unbelievable job by our defense today, getting us the ball over and over again.
+Whether it be fourth-down stops or turnovers, they were clutch and timely.”

 The Rams (14-5) will visit NFC West rival Seattle next Sunday in their first trip to the conference championship game since the 2021 team won the Super Bowl.
 The Seahawks beat San Francisco 41-6 on Saturday.

+Bears coach Ben Johnson thought about trying for a go-ahead 2-point conversion but decided to send out Cairo Santos for the extra point.

-Williams threw for two touchdowns but was intercepted three times as the Bears (12-7) — who pulled off seven fourth-quarter comeback wins under first-year coach Ben Johnson — came up short this time.
+Williams threw for two touchdowns but was intercepted three times as the Bears (12-7) — who pulled off seven fourth-quarter comeback wins in Johnson's first season — came up short this time.
 They won the NFC North after finishing last in the division a year ago.

+“Our guys are feeling it right now,” Johnson said.
+“They all believed, man.
+They all believed that we could find a way to win each and every week.
+And so it’s disappointing like that.
+I’m proud of the group.
+It’s a special group.”

 Stafford led a 91-yard touchdown drive in the fourth quarter, with Kyren Williams scoring from the 5 to give the Rams a 17-10 lead with 8:50 remaining.
 Nacua kept the possession going on the previous play with a 2-yard run on fourth-and-5.